Skip to main content

 Budget Managers are responsible for:

-• Ensuring compliance to this Policy and related procedure when approving purchase of Capital Assets.
+• Ensuring compliance to this policy and related procedure when approving the purchase of capital assets.

-• Administrating and maintain fixed assets in accordance to GAAP and PSAS.
+• Administrating and maintaining fixed assets in accordance to the GAAP and PSAS.

-• Completing, on a timely basis, reconciliation of the fiscal year additions to the general ledger.
+• Completing timely reconciliation of the fiscal year additions to the general ledger.

 • Managing accurate and complete accounting records and maintain records in accordance with the Record Retention Policy.